 6 – Leonardo da Vinci’s Last Supper and Santa Maria delle Grazie

 Leonardo da Vinci captured in a wall-painting named Last supper the moment in which Christ announced the betrayal by one of the apostles, an announcement which throws into panic those present.
 Located next to the refectory housing the Last Supper you can find the renaissance church of Santa Maria delle Grazie.
 It was designed by the architect Donato Bramante and commissioned by Ludovico il Moro, duke of Milan.
-If you want to skip the line to admire the Last Supper you can buy a special ticket on TourScanner.co.
+Get a skip the line ticket or enjoy a guided tour of the Last Supper and the church on TourScanner.co.

 7 – Navigli, the perfect district to try a traditional aperitivo

-The Navigli district is the perfect zone to visit during sunset and enjoy a typical Milanese aperitif.
+The Navigli district is the perfect zone to visit during the sunset and enjoy a typical Milanese aperitif so book evening walking tour in the Navigli.
 In the Naviglio Grande you can find several good restaurants, the Church of San Cristoforo and the Alley of the Washerwomen, where the women went to wash clothes in the past.
 Moreover, the last Sunday of every month there’s a nice antique market.

 8 – The Monumental Cemetery, an outdoor museum